Epicminer256/termuxtoadb/README.md

 `curl https://raw.githubusercontent.com/Epicminer256/termuxtoadb/main/setupsshfiles.bat --output setupsshfiles.bat && echo. && echo. && setupsshfiles.bat`

-# Your steps:

-1) On termux, do "apt install openssh"
-2) Now you type "sshd -p8022" into termux
-3) Give Termux a password with "passwd"
-4) (Windows Only) Go ahead and copy the path to adb.exe.
-5) Launch this script and it will set you up in around 10-15 seconds

-###### General windows file explorer tip, hold shift and click on adb.exe.
-There should be a option to copy the path to the file.
+Make sure you have the path to adb.exe. (file explorer tip, hold shift and click on adb.exe.
+There should be a option to copy the path to the file.)

-### Now you have a autoconnect script that you can use at any time.
-Good luck!
-I also recommend that you setup termux to run "sshd -p8022" on boot.
+### On your phone

+`passwd`

+`apt install openssh`

+`sshd -p8022`